morbun-the-analyst/Tableau-Dashboard/README.md

 ## Project Background

 This project presents an interactive sales dashboard built in Tableau using a dataset composed of four core tables: Orders, Customers, Products, and Location.
-The primary goal of this analysis was to uncover insights into sales performance across different customer segmen, product subcategories, and geographic regions.
+The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.The customer dashboard aims to provide an overview of customer data, trends and behaviors.
+It will help marketing teams and management to understand customer segments and improve customer satisfaction.
 By integrating these datasets through common keys—such as Customer ID, Product ID, and Postal Code—the dashboard enables dynamic filtering and exploration of key metrics including Sales, Profit, and Quantity.
 Filters were provided for Customer Name, Subcategory, and detailed geographic levels including City, State, Region, and Country to support localized business decisions.

 Key performance indicators (KPIs) and trends were visualized to assist stakeholders in identifying high-performing areas and products, understanding customer distribution, and recognizing opportunities for improved profitability and sales strategy refinement.